"

 The airplane can also pitch, roll, and yaw.
 It will pitch about the lateral axis, roll about the longitudinal axis, and yaw about the vertical axis, as shown in the figure below.
 In general, moments can be produced from the pilot’s application of the flight controls about each of the three flight axes, i.e., a pitching moment, M_y, a rolling moment, M_x, and a yawing moment, M_z.
 The lift and drag can be assumed to act at a specific location on the wing called the center of pressure, where the pitching moment is zero; this position is often called the neutral point.

-An airplane can pitch and roll and yaw about three axes.
-Pitch occurs about the lateral axis that runs from wingtip to wingtip., yaw occurs about a vertical axis, and roll occurs about the longitudinal axis.
+An airplane can pitch, roll, and yaw about three axes.
+Pitch occurs about the lateral axis that runs from wingtip to wingtip, yaw is about a vertical axis, and roll is about the longitudinal axis.

 In steady-level equilibrium flight, i.e., in trim, the airplane’s net moments about its center of gravity must be zero, i.e.,